wallrat/setstatsd/README.md

 # setstatsd
 A small daemon to count things unique.
 Collects values in sets and periodically send their cardinality to [InfluxDb](http://influxdb.com/).

-Typicale usecases are aggregating unique IPs or user Ids seen across a cluster of servers.
+Typical use cases are aggregating unique IPs or user Ids seen across a cluster of servers.
 For more general aggregation of counters etc, see [statsd](https://github.com/etsy/statsd/).

 ### Usage